Dinis34/Fallbound/docs/README.md

 # LDTS_t06g03 - Fallbound

-### the project was developed by:
+### this project was developed by:
 - **Simão Barbosa** (up202306609)
 - **Pedro Araújo** (up202306606)
 - **Martim Cadilhe** (up202307833)

 <hr>

-**Fallbound** is a 2D platformer game where the player must fall down a series of platforms and gain power while defeating enemies.
+> **Fallbound** is a 2D platformer game where the player must fall down a series of platforms and gain power while defeating enemies.
 How far can you fall?

 ## CONTROLS